swhume/threesixtyeye/README.md

 These programs were developed using Python 3.12 and have not been tested using other versions.

 Ensure that the config.ini is present.
+You will need to rename config-template.ini to config.ini.
+You will need to update the config.ini to use your GitHub token and the path to your threesixtyeye repository.

 Ensure the config.ini includes a RawDataSource section with values for
 * gh_token: your GitHub token